CoLRev-Environment/colrev/docs/source/manual/manual.rst

     :figwidth: 300px

 The manual explains how to use the functionality of CoLRev when conducting a literature review.
 It covers the user workflow, the processing operations, as well as collaboration and curation.
-It does not explain the design and architecture of CoLRev, which are covered in the :ref:`colrev framework <colrev framework>` and the :ref:`API reference <api>`.
+It does not explain the design and architecture of CoLRev, which are covered in the :doc:`colrev framework </foundations/cep/cep_1_framework>` and the :doc:`API reference </resources/api>`.
 Our goal is to provide a manual that is self-contained.
 Yet, it can help to be familiar with the basics of git - for example, by catching up with one of the interactive and free tutorials available online (`tutorial <https://learngitbranching.js.org/>`_).

 ..
 TODO : elaborate on prerequisites?